wikimedia/operations-deployment-charts/charts/knative-serving/README.md

 kind: PodDisruptionBudget
 ```

-We had to add the following change to the Webhook's Deployment resource:
+We had to add the following change to the Webhook's and Domain Mapping Webhook's
+Deployment resource:
 ```
 -            initialDelaySeconds: 20
 +            initialDelaySeconds: 120